Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 Assuming local thermodynamic equilibrium, two-fluid theory is concerned with a continuum description, considering electrons and ions as separate fluid components with their own mass density and velocity.
 In the non-dissipative case, a Hamiltonian two fluid-model is presented in~ \onlinecite{1982SpencerKaufmann}.

 Simplifying to a single fluid component, an electro-magneto hydrodynamic (EMHD) model can be formulated, which has a parameter representing the effective charge per unit of mass.
 For high-frequency electromagnetic waves, this parameter can be chosen as the electron mass.
 Considering that electrons have a much smaller mass than ions, the EMHD model then focuses on the motion of electrons and considers ions as a stationary background.
 An ideal EMHD model with Hamiltonian structure is shown in~\onlinecite{2018PavelkaKlikaGrmela}.
+In~\cref{sec:emhd}, a dissipative extension of this model is stated using the EPHS language and exterior calculus.

 Assuming high electric conductivity and quasi-neutrality, the influence of the electric field is significant only on small time and length scales.
-A magneto hydrodynamics (MHD) model hence neglects the displacement current term in Maxwell's equations and considers ions and electrons as a single conducting fluid.
+Magneto hydrodynamics (MHD) models hence neglect the displacement current term in Maxwell's equations and consider ions and electrons as a single conducting fluid.
 MHD models are commonly used in astrophysics and fusion research, when the characteristic time scales of fluid motion are long compared to the timescales over which electric fields change significantly.
-In the non-dissipative case, the Hamiltonian structure of MHD is shown in~\onlinecite{1980MorrisonGreene} and a geometric formulation using differential forms is presented in~\onlinecite{2020GilbertVanneste}.
+In the non-dissipative case, the Hamiltonian structure of MHD is shown in~\onlinecite{1980MorrisonGreene} and a coordinate-invariant formulation using differential forms is presented in~\onlinecite{2020GilbertVanneste}.
 In the dissipative case, a metriplectic model considering viscosity and electric resistivity is presented in~\onlinecite{2012MaterassiTassi}.
+In~\cref{sec:mhd}, a similar model is stated using the EPHS language and exterior calculus.
 An extended MHD model considering thermodynamic cross effects with metriplectic structure is derived in~\onlinecite{2020CoquinotMorrison}.